-Counseling is free for current OSU-Cascades students and is provided by licensed professionals.
+Counseling is free for current OSU-Cascades students and is provided by licensed professionals

-Are you thinking about making an appointment with a counselor?
+Considering counseling?
 Take this online screening to help you decide if a professional consultation would be helpful.
 It’s free and anonymous.
 Services are not dependent on the screening; if your functioning is affecting your ability to be successful in school you qualify for for an initial appointment.

 Counselors may need to disclose certain information in four general situations: